MLFor-Autism/Autism-Prediction/README.md

 # Autism Prediction

 This project focuses on predicting autism based on screening data.
-The dataset used in this project includes information related to autism screening.
+The datasets used in this project includes information related to autism screening.

 ## Datasets